 This recipe is from Vital Choice Seafood, the only place we get fresh seafood.
 In this recipe, Halibut or Cod can be used.
 We personally prefer Alaskan Halibut because it has a delicate, melt-in-your-mouth tender texture and has a mildly sweet flavor.
 One thing we enjoy most is the lack of fishy smell and taste from all the fish we get at Vital Choice, they are superior to all others we’ve tried.
 Our favorite pick is their Wild Pacific Seafood Medley (yes, it includes the Alaskan Halibut).

-Some of our other favorite fresh fish recipes:
+Other favorite fresh fish recipes:

 Cherry-Balsamic Halibut Recipe